 As discussed in detail in the previous sections, pregnant and non-pregnant women were evaluated for the microbial contamination.
 By regarding to results of prepared tables, the high level of contamination are recognized.
-Normally, conditions of vagina is very ideal for pollutions to grow, especially during menstruation in which the setting would be more suitable for bacterial accumulation.
-So that not paying attention to it may lead to problems fertility such as disorders.
-Vulvovaginitis, Salpingitis, Pelvic Inflammatory Disease (PID) and etc. It can also cause problems for the fetus in pregnant women including low birth weight.
+Normally, conditions of vagina is very ideal for especially pollutions grow, menstruation in which the setting would be more suitable for bacterial accumulation.
+So that not paying attention to it may lead to problems such fertility as disorders.
+Vulvovaginitis, Salpingitis, Pelvic Inflammatory Disease (PID) and etc. It can also cause problems for the fetus in pregnant including low birth weight.
 Chorioamnionitis, Systemic complications and even miscarriage.